Methodology

 Missing reasons for not taking the check

-A small proportion of pupils who did not take the check were missing a reason (less than 0.1% of all eligible pupils).
+A small proportion of pupils who did not take the check were missing a reason (less than 0.1% of all eligible pupils in 2024).

-This was higher in 2022, though it was less than 1% of all eligible pupils.
-The number of pupils with a missing reason for next taking the check is lower in 2023 due to non-engaging special schools pupils being recoded to below and targeted chase activity to ensure as many reasons for pupils not taking the check were submitted as possible.
+The number of pupils with a missing reason for not taking the check was higher in 2022 (though still below 1% of eligible pupils), as this was prior to non-engaging special schools pupils being recoded to below and targeted chase activity to ensure as many reasons for pupils not taking the check were submitted as possible.

 These pupils are counted as eligible pupils as it assumed that most of these pupils did not take the check because they were working below the level of the assessment, absent, unable to access or just arrived and the school did not comply with the requirement to submit a reason.
 It is possible a small proportion of these pupils had left the school or were incorrectly registered and therefore would not have been counted as an eligible pupil if a reason had been provided.